Quantum jump Monte Carlo simplified: Abelian symmetries: Weakly symmetric representations

 for all $j$.
 This property plays a crucial role in simplifying numerical simulations of the system dynamics (see Sec.~\ref{sec:numerics}).
 Note that when $e^{i\delta_j}=1$ for all $j$, a Hamiltonian and all jump operators themselves are symmetric.
 This then holds for any representation of the master operator~\cite{Wolf2012} and is known as a \emph{strong symmetry}~\cite{Buca2012,Albert2014}.
 Although a strong symmetry implies the corresponding weak symmetry, the converse is not true~\cite{Baumgartner2008a,Buca2012,Albert2014}, as evident by considering weakly symmetric representations in Eqs.~\eqref{eq:HJj}.

-Similarly, for Abelian weak symmetries, a Hamiltonian can be chosen symmetric with respect to all symmetry super operators and jump operators can be chosen as their simultaneous eigenmatrices.
-In particular, in the presence of a continuous weak symmetry in Eq.~\eqref{eq:weakS}, there exist a weakly symmetric representation such that
+Similarly, for Abelian weak symmetries, a Hamiltonian can be chosen symmetric with respect to all symmetry superoperators and jump operators can be chosen as their simultaneous eigenmatrices.
+In particular, in the presence of a continuous weak symmetry in Eq.~\eqref{eq:weakS}, there exists a weakly symmetric representation such that

-with $\Tilde{H}$ and $\Tilde{J}_j$ supported as in Eq.~\eqref{eq:HJj} but with $e^{i(\phi_k-\phi_l)}=e^{i\delta_j}$ replaced by $s_k-s_l=\delta_j$, where $s_k$ is an eigenvalue of $S$ corresponding to an eigenspace $\mathcal{H}_k$.
+with $\Tilde{H}$ and $\Tilde{J}_j$ supported as in Eq.~\eqref{eq:HJj}, but with $e^{i(\phi_k-\phi_l)}=e^{i\delta_j}$ replaced by $s_k-s_l=\delta_j$, where $s_k$ is an eigenvalue of $S$ corresponding to an eigenspace $\mathcal{H}_k$.